shantanub0/petclinic/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)

+This legacy branch will not be maintained.
+For a more updated version, please refer to the [spring-petclinic/spring-framework-petclinic](https://github.com/spring-petclinic/spring-framework-petclinic) project.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>